 The model was positioned around the window light.
 I moved all the furniture in the room towards the window and positioned Erin around the props.

-I had Erin mostly stationary so I could keep my camera on single shot mode.
+Erin stayed mostly stationary so I could keep my camera on single shot mode.
 I didn’t have to change my setting often as the light remained pretty constant in the room during the hour-long shoot.

 Natural light photo gallery

 Erin was sitting on a small coffee table that was oriented at an angle towards the window.
-I had her sit and took a quick shot.
+As she was sitting I took a few shots.

 I was standing around 3ft away from her while using my Sony 55mm f1.8 lens.
 I stopped down to f2.0 because of the close distance I was using to shoot.